-The regulatory capital treatment of all securitisation exposures is undertaken in accordance with the revised APS120 effective from 1 January 2013.
+The regulatory capital treatment of all securitisation exposures is undertaken in accordance with APS120.

-Consistent with APS120 the approaches employed include the Ratings-Based Approach (RBA), where the regulator provides risk-weights that are matched to external credit ratings, and the Internal Assessment Approach (IAA), which largely mirrors the RBA.
+Consistent with APS120 the approaches employed include the Ratings-Based Approach (RBA), where APRA provides risk-weights that are matched to external credit ratings, and the Internal Assessment Approach (IAA), which largely mirrors the RBA.
 The Supervisory Formula (SF), which determines a capital charge based on the attributes of the securitisation structure through an industry standard formula with pre-determined parameters, is employed under specific conditions where the RBA and IAA are deemed inappropriate.

-Securitisation of Westpac originated assets - The assets sold by Westpac to a securitisation trust are excluded from Westpac's calculation of risk-adjusted assets if capital relief is sought and the requirements of APS120 are satisfied'.
-In accordance with Attachment B Paragraph 11 Westpac cannot rely on external rating when risk weighting its exposure to these trusts and has to use SF methodology instead.
+Securitisation of Westpac originated assets - The assets sold by Westpac to a securitisation trust are excluded from Westpac's calculation of risk-adjusted assets if capital relief is sought and the requirements of APS120 are satisfied.
+Westpac cannot rely on external rating when risk weighting its exposure to these trusts and must use the Supervisory Formula approach instead.

-In instances where insufficient risk transfer is achieved by the transaction for regulatory purposes, the capital calculation is performed on the underlying asset pool while the facilities provided to such securitisation vehicles do not attract regulatory capital charges, as per APS120 Attachment B - Paragraph 25 (Maximum Capital Provision).
+In instances where insufficient risk transfer is achieved by the transaction for regulatory purposes, the capital calculation is performed on the underlying asset pool while the facilities provided to such securitisation vehicles do not attract regulatory capital charges.